Exploring British Columbia’s Salish Sea

 “There is a special feeling about the Salish Sea.”

-Along the more than 320-kilometre length of the Salish Sea from Olympia, Wash., to Campbell River, B.C., humpback whales and Pacific white-sided dolphins can be spotted.
+Along the more than 320-kilometre length of the Salish Sea from Olympia, Washington, to Campbell River, B.C., humpback whales and Pacific white-sided dolphins can be spotted.
 Sheltered in shallow inlets, colonies of sandy-brown Steller sea lions, black Northern sea lions and harbour seals often bask on rocky outcrops or sometimes hitch rides on the logging booms that frequent these waters.

 Off the eastern shore of Vancouver Island, the Strait of Georgia stretches out offering sights of a restless surf as well as the tranquil reflection of forest greens layered in valley folds, rising from foothills to mountainous snow-capped peaks.